Women's Track and Field Coaching Staff

 PHONE: (419) 783-2385

-Ken Ciolek will be in his first season as head coach of the Yellow Jackets men’s and women’s track and field/cross country programs in 2015-16.
+Ken Ciolek will be in his second season as head coach of the Yellow Jackets men’s and women’s track and field/cross country programs in 2016-17.

 Ciolek is joining the Defiance Athletics coaching staff from Bethany (Kan.)
 College (NAIA), where he was head coach for the past year-and-a-half (2014-2015).
 Under his guidance, Ciolek helped grow the program and led his team to the highest finish in over 10 years at both the indoor and outdoor NAIA National Championships two years in a row.
 Ciolek’s teams saw a significant amount of success as his teams produced six All-Americans, 15 conference champions, 18 national qualifiers and 30 All-Conference selections.
 He also helped guide one athlete to the top overall mark in the men’s javelin in the NAIA as well as qualify for the Junior Nationals and capture the 2014 Drake Relay Collegiate Champion in the same event in 2014.
 Ciolek’s teams left their marks in the record books with a total of 10 school records and five conference meet records.

 In addition to his team’s having success on the track, his teams also excelled in the classroom as both of achieved the highest GPA in over 10 years.
 He had 20 Academic All-KCAC Team members, two Capital One Academic All-District team members and three Daktronics NAIA Academic All-Scholar Athletes.